ashleyteow/spreadsheet-app/README.md

     - make view scrollable
 - HWK7
     - Step 0: Cleanup design
-        - ability to add cell
-        - ability to remove cell
-        - ability to modify cell
         - ensure interface methods are able to be used in both textual and visual views (otherwise throwing UnsupportedOperationException will suffice)
         - implement a single controller
     - Step 1: Adding editing controls to a new view